Effects unit: Feedback and sustain

 EBow is a brand name of Heet Sound Products, of Los Angeles, California, for a small, handheld, battery-powered resonator.
 The Ebow was invented by Greg Heet, as a way to make a note on an electric guitar string resonate continuously, creating an effect that sounds similar to cello or violin.
 The resonator uses a pickup feedback circuit, including a sensor coil, driver coil, and amplifier, to induce forced string resonance.
 The Ebow is monophonic, so it drives only one string at a time.

-Other handheld and mounted guitar and bass resonators have been on the market since the early 1990s, produced in Germany under the SRG brand, which ceased production in 2016, and were available in both monophonic (one string at a time) and polyphonic (multiple strings at a time) models, which included multiple onboard trigger switch effects, such as HPF (high pass filter) for enhancing harmonics and producing feedback effects, and LPF (low pass filter), producing a bass boost with a cello sound on heavy gauge strings.
+Other handheld and mounted guitar and bass resonators produced in Germany under the SRG brand were on the market since the early 1990s through 2016.
+These were available in both monophonic (one string at a time) and polyphonic (multiple strings at a time) models, and included multiple onboard trigger switch effects, such as HPF (high pass filter) for enhancing harmonics and producing feedback effects, and LPF (low pass filter), producing a bass boost with a cello sound on heavy gauge strings.
 Later EBow models, such as the plus Ebow, contain a mode slide switch on the back, which allows the player to either produce just sustain or overtone feedback in addition to sustain.
 Pedals such as the Boss DF-2 and FB-2 use an internally generated signal matched to the pitch of the guitar that can be sustained indefinitely by depressing the pedal.
-Many compressor pedals are often also marketed as "sustainer pedals".
+Many compressor pedals are often also marketed as sustainer pedals.
 As a note is sustained, it loses energy and volume due to diminishing vibration in the string.
-The compressor pedal boosts its electrical signal to the specified dynamic range, slightly prolonging the duration of the note.
+The compressor pedal boosts its electrical signal to the specified dynamic range, prolonging the duration of the note.
 This, combined with heavy distortion and the close proximity of the guitar and the speaker cabinet, can lead to infinite sustain at higher volumes.